You are probably reading this because:

 Setting up in business on your own can be a very lonely experience.
 Research repeatedly shows that new business start-ups perform better when they access regular advice and mentoring support from experienced entrepreneurs.
 Whilst online networks such as those which are featured in the last section of this guide can be supportive, many self-employed people prefer to be members of small business clubs and ‘face to face’ networking groups.

-When first starting out, groups such as those run through the local Chamber of Commerce can appear very formal.
+When first starting out, groups such as those run through the local Chamber of Commerce can appear very formal and high-powered.
 As a result, entrepreneurs and business owners have created their own more informal groups.
 The Start Up Digest provides a free fortnightly update of events taking place in the City.

 Joining such groups is usually free or low cost and they can be very helpful in terms of enabling you to: